Have you made a calm down jar yet?

-These little bottles are an amazing resource for us parents!
+These little bottles are an amazing resource for parents!
 As the name describes they are great for calming down kids who are in timeout, bored & fidgety in the car, anxious or struggling with sensory overload.
 My favorite part is how easy they are to make and how many different variations are out there!
-Let your kids choose one of the following that sounds the most appealing to them and go-to-town creating that one together!
-(You don’t have to stop at one you just have to start somewhere.)

-There are so many cool ways to make a calm down jar!
-Your supplies will vary a little depending on which project you choose but for a basic glitter calm down bottle you’ll need:
+Your supplies will vary a little depending on which project you choose but for almost any/all of the glitter calm down jars you’ll need the basics…

 - Make sure your bottle is sterile & clean before you start.